 Design to Inform

-The prompt for this experience was to design a public interactive for a 2016 Ballot Initiative.
+The prompt for this experience was to design a public interactive for a 2016 Ballot Initiative that would inform voters about the effects of voting either "Yes" or "No".
 It was a fitting studio project because the Presidential Election was right around the corner.
-With a team of three international students who speak English as a second language (myself included), we chose Prop 58 because we wanted to create an empathy exercise for voters to experience and understand how this could change and benefit classroom environments for students throughout the state of California.
+With a team of three international students who speak English as a second language, we chose Prop 58 because we wanted voters to experience and understand the opportunities of a bilingual education.

 Political Climate, 2016